 Over time, these weaknesses become more apparent and eventually can become immobilizing.
 Although these problems arise most commonly near the injection site, steroids may leak out to other parts of the body and lead to damage elsewhere.

 Though steroid injections are a common choice for patients seeking relief from piriformis pain, doctors will typically recommend that a patient attempts conventional treatment beforehand.
 These conventional treatment options include:

 - Muscle relaxants

 Nonsteroidal Anti-Inflammatory Drugs

-Highly invasive, time consuming, and expensive, surgery is thought to be a last resort for many complications with muscles such as the piriformis.
+Highly invasive, time-consuming, and expensive, surgery is thought to be the last resort for many complications with muscles such as the piriformis.
 The location of the deeply nested piriformis makes surgery difficult and increases the risks inherent to surgery.
-Along with the surgery itself, a patient may have to apply the above listed conventional treatment methods post-surgery to help the recovery process.
+Along with the surgery itself, a patient may have to apply the above-listed conventional treatment methods post-surgery to help the recovery process.

-Though regenerative therapies have been around for the last half-century, recent advancements in the field of stem cell science have produced another viable treatment option for muscle complications such as piriformis pain.
-The two most common methods applied in regenerative therapy are Platelet Rich Plasma, or PRP, therapy and Stem Cell therapy.
+Though regenerative therapies have been around for the last half-century, recent advancements have produced another viable treatment option for piriformis pain.
+The two most common methods applied in regenerative therapy are platelet-rich plasma (PRP) and cell-based therapies.

 The processes are typically simple outpatient procedures and use the patient’s own blood or “autologous” tissues as the source material, ensuring that the patient’s body won’t reject the treatment.